-This Medal Is Awarded for Heroism Performed with Distinction
+Discover the Silver Star Medal for Heroism Performed With Distinction

 The Silver Star honors service personnel who display exceptional valor while engaged in military combat operations against an enemy force.
 Personnel can also be honored for their service with friendly foreign troops in combat situations, even if the opposing force is one that the U.S. is not engaged in military conflict with.